Bookmark and Share

 Stubdog: Half-Price Yoga?

-According to the ad copy on Flavorpill’s “thehookup,” Stubdog offers half price tickets on music, comedy, dance, special parties—and YOGA.
+According to the ad copy on Flavorpill's "thehookup," Stubdog offers half price tickets on music, comedy, dance, special parties---and YOGA.

+Is that yoga classes, yoga events, yoga fashion trunk shows?
+Not clear.
+A quick search of the site turned up zero offerings in any of their cities currently (Houston, Los Angeles, Dallas/Ft Worth, New York).
 But a half-price anything is worth it these days.
 So I pass it along to you, dear reader.
-Maybe while you’re waiting for a yoga class to pop onto the list you’ll catch an Afro-Cuban extravaganza or the next Eddie Izzard?
+Maybe while you're waiting for a yoga class to pop onto the list you'll catch an Afro-Cuban extravaganza or the next Eddie Izzard?

 Stubdog for Event Tickets – Houston, Los Angeles, Dallas/Ft Worth